scotthovestadt/bouchon/README.md

 reselect allows to retrieve any data from that state.

 You define some data in a JSON file and your actions/reducers/selectors/middlewares/routes in a JS file.
-These two files [constitue] a fixture.
+These two files is what I call a _fixture_.

-Each route (HTTP Verb + url) defines an action, a selector and some optionnal middlewares.
+Each route (verb + url) defines an action, a selector and some optionnal middlewares.

 ## Quick start